-She was certain she heard him sigh then as he turned back to the girl and placed one of his long white hands across her little brow.
+She was certain she heard him sigh then as he placed one of his long white hands across the girl's little brow.

 Christine could not contain a gasp.
 "Do you think she might have been—"

-"There are none," Erik cut her off before she could finish.
+"There are none," Erik cut her off.
 He stood and moved to a cupboard in the hall where he found a towel to dry his hands.

-Christine followed him, shivering slightly, and hoping for more words of explanation.
-But Erik only turned to her with another stern look:
+Christine followed him, shivering and hoping for more words of explanation.
+But Erik only turned to her with another stern look.

-Her eyes locked with his for a moment of hindrance, but then she nodded again and this time turned and went directly to her room.
+Her eyes locked with his for a moment, but then she nodded again and this time went directly to her room.